Saswad: History

 Birth Place of Chatrapati Sambhaji Maharaj which is Purandar Fort located nearby Saswad.

 Some prominent Pandav era's Temples are located in Saswad.
 Some of them are Vateshwar Temple, Sangameshwar Temple and Siddheshwar Temple.

 Karhabai Temple is also located on karha River.

-First Peshwa Balaji Vishwanath has Samadhi loacted nearby Karhabai Temple.
+First Peshwa Balaji Vishwanath has Samadhi located nearby Karhabai Temple.

 Mastani wada was constructed for Mastani who was wife of Bajirao I is located in saswad.
 Mastani lake is also nearby.

 First Battle for Hindavi Swarajy was fought nearby Saswad.
 First Sarsenapati of Hindavi Swarajy was Veer Baji Pasalkar.
 Who's Samadhi is also located in Saswad.

-Prominent Families from Saswad are Jagtap-Deshmukh, Kakade-Deshmukh, Kadam-Deshmukh, Deshmukh, Phadtare, Dhumal, Bhintade, Mokashi, Zende, Bhongale, Landge, Mhetre, Atre and Purandare.

-Famous personalities from saswad in recent times are Pralhad Keshav Atre alias Achary Atre, Babasaheb Purandare, D.R.Khaire, V.S.Deshmukh, Dada Jadhavrao, Chandukaka Jagtap, Vijay Shivtare, Sanjay Jagtap, IAS Vishal Solanki and Famous actor Nilesh Sable.
+Famous personalities from saswad in recent times are Pralhad Keshav Atre alias Achary Atre, Babasaheb Purandare Vijay Shivtare, Sanjay Jagtap, and famous actor Nilesh Sable.

 Diwali Pahat event gets arranged in Achary Atre Sanskrutik Bhavan, Saswad during Diwali festival.

 87th Akhil Bhartiy Marathi Sahitya Sammelan was conducted in Saswad in 2014.